 Or perhaps you have an order page that generates 15 sales per 1,000 visits (1,5% conversion rate).
 With an average order amount of £100 that gives you £1,500 in revenue.
 Improve the conversion rate by just 0,5% and you have an additional £500 to contribute to the bottom-line.
-Unsurprisingly, increasing sales revenue was also highlighted as a critical objective by 46% of the respondents.
+Unsurprisingly, this also makes increasing sales revenue a critical objective

 What To A/B Test on Your Landing Page if You Want More Conversions

 A great, compelling headline can be the difference between a conversion and a bounce from your landing page.
 Be sure to include your unique value proposition and ensure that it is aligned to your visitors’ needs, not your own objectives.